We control, secure and develop the quality of our programmes and courses based on Lund University's policy for quality assurance.

 The three perspectives that are highlighted in the review period 2017–2022 are student influence, working life and gender equality.
 The Faculty of Fine and Performing Arts' programmes have all been reviewed externally and collegially between 2017 and 2020.

 Follow-up of quality enhancement work and its results

 The continuous follow-ups are organised by each institution and programme and result in an annual report which is handed over to the faculty board each September.
 The report then serves as the basis for dialogue.
 Continuous follow-up of education includes plans, processes and routines in the following areas:

 Gender equality, equal treatment and diversity

 Course evaluations and academic year evaluations are important tools for student influence.
 This is also exercised through course representatives and through representation on committees and boards.
-Most of the teaching in artistic programs is given in small groups or individually, which in addition create good opportunities for non-formalized student influence.
+Most of the teaching in artistic programmes is given in small groups or individually, which also create good opportunities for non-formalised student influence.